Analysis: Five questions needing answers as Seahawks begin OTAs Monday

-If safety Earl Thomas, who the Seahawks have been entertaining offers for during the offseason, shows up is the biggest questions during the session.
+Whether or not safety Earl Thomas, who the Seahawks have been entertaining offers for during the offseason, shows up is the biggest questions during the session.
 Thomas has been open about his desire for a new contract.

 For the first time since New Year’s Eve, when the Seahawks trudged off CenturyLink Field dealing with the disappointment of their first nonplayoff season since 2011, the entire team will reconvene and run plays between the lines Monday.